noormohammed/vectorai-fs-project/backend/README.md

 ## To-Do

-- Put API to save/update the document types data whenever the corresponding cards are reordered on the Front End
+- PUT API to save/update the document types data whenever the corresponding cards are reordered on the Front End

 ## Technologies Used